Fascia and soffit boards are located at the roof edge of many homes in the UK. They are normally made from timber or plastic.

 - Apply two coats of undercoat.

-- Fix existing guttering back to fascia boards.
+- Fix existing guttering back onto the fascia boards.

-- Lower access equipment, remove all waste material and leave the site clean and tidy.
+- Remove all waste material and leave the site clean and tidy.

 Cost to Paint Fascia and Soffit Boards

-Obviously, how much you actually end up paying will depend on the condition of your fascia and soffits and also how much time your tradesperson will spend preparing the boards prior to painting.
+Obviously, how much you actually end up paying will depend on the condition of your fascia and soffits and also how much time your tradesperson needs to spend preparing the boards prior to painting.